hswolff/silly-intro-to-web-dev/README.md

    - "It's comprised of selectors and rules.
 You create selectors that match HTML tags on the page and set rules on how those tags should look."
    - "Confused?
 May be easier to show then tell."

-2. Our first CSS rule.
+2. Our first CSS rule

    - The first thing I want to do together is change the background of the page.
    - There's an HTML element we've not talked about yet, but you've seen in every lesson.
    - The <body> tag.
    - This is what defines what is shown on the page.
    - If we hop over to our .css file we can see we have a body selector and we're setting two rules on it.
    - For now let's focus on the background rule.
-It's set to `azure`.
+It's set to `blue`.
-   - Task: Can you help me change that to just `blue`?
+   - Task: Can you help me change that to something more readable, like `azure`?
    - Answer: Just change the value!

 3. Pump up the volume